Fiji Travel Tips

 Currency and credit cards

-The basic unit of currency is the Fijian dollar.
+The currency is the Fiji dollar.
 It is available in denominations of F$2, F$5, F$10, F$20, F$50 and F$100, while coins are available in 1c, 2c, 5c, 10c, 20c, 50c and $1.
-It is recommended to bring travelers checks instead of cash for security reasons.
-American Express is probably the best to bring because they are represented in Fiji by a.t.s.
+It is recommended to bring travelers checks instead of a lot of cash for security reasons.
+American Express traveler's checks are probably the best to bring because they are represented in Fiji by a.t.s.
 Pacific.
-Usually it’s not possible to exchange travelers checks or foreign banknotes in rural areas, so plan ahead and bring sufficient Fijian dollars with you if you plan to go to these areas.
+It's usually not possible to exchange travelers checks or foreign banknotes in rural areas, so plan ahead and bring sufficient Fijian dollars with you if you plan to go to these areas.
 Also avoid exchanging money at the hotels because they often times give a lower rate than the banks.

 Credit cards are accepted usually only in the cities and resorts.
 The most common ones that are accepted are MasterCard and Visa.
-Many tourism operators don’t accept American Express.
+Many tourism operators don't accept American Express credit cards.

 There’s no restriction on the import of foreign currency, however, only F$500 may be imported or exported.
 But it’s best to not take any Fijian dollars home as Fiji banknotes are difficult to change outside Fiji and are usually very discounted.